RoyalZSoftware/adventskalender/you-are-using-singletons-wrong.md

 ## Conclusion
 If you want to use singletons, then make sure it's for the correct reason of just having a single instance running at the same time.
 For me this was a great issue with legacy code.
 Getting such code inside a test scenario is a real pain and requires great effort.

+Did you like the post?
+Subscribe to the RoyalZSoftware newsletter.